Vis4Sense/student-projects/2023-2024/readme.md

 Hongye
 1. progress:

-   a.
-Still working with the midterm report
+   - Work with the interim report (progress: 50%), expect to finish the first edition and request review by next Wednesday.
+   - Continue to improve the prototype, use `langchain` in backend side and `three.js` in frontend to visualization.
 2. question and difficulty:
+   - What is the subsequent mid-term presentation process?
 3. next step:

-   a.
-Continue to improve the prototype.
+   - Continue to improve the prototype.
+   - Based on the midterm report, combined with the evaluation section, proceed to complete the final report.

 Peining
 1. progress ...